apigee/apigeetool-node/README.md

 `--api   -n`
 (optional) The name of the API proxy.
 The name of the API proxy must be unique within an organization.
 The characters you are allowed to use in the name are restricted to the following: `A-Z0-9._\-$ %`.
 If not specified, will attempt to use name from package.json.

+`--base-path -b`
+(optional) The base path of the API proxy.
+For example, for this API proxy, the base path is `/example-proxy`: `http://myorg-test.apigee.net/example-proxy/resource1`.

 `--directory -d`
 (optional) The path to the root directory of the API proxy on your local system.
-If not specified, will assume the current directory.
+Will attempt to use current directory is none is specified.

+`--import-only   -i`
+(optional) Imports the API proxy to Apigee Edge but does not deploy it.

 `--main  -m`
 (optional) The Node.js file you want to be the main file.
 If not specified, will attempt to use main from package.json.

+`--preserve-policies -P`
+(optional) If specified, the highest revision of the existing proxy will be downloaded and the node code in your directory will be overlayed upon it to create a resulting proxy that contains both any existing policies and the node code in the directory.
+If there is no existing revision, this option will have no effect.

+`--resolve-modules   -R`
+(optional) If the API proxy includes Node.js modules (e.g., in a `node_modules` directory), this option updates them on Apigee Edge without uploading them from your system.
+Basically, it's like running "npm install" on Apigee Edge in the root directory of the API proxy bundle.

+`--upload-modules    -U`
+(optional) If specified, uploads Node.js modules from your system to Apigee Edge rather than resolving the modules directly on Apigee Edge (the default behavior).

 `--virtualhosts  -v`
 (optional) A comma-separated list of virtual hosts that the deployed app will use.
 The two most common options are `default` and `secure`.
 The `default` option is always HTTP and `secure` is always HTTPS.
 By default, `apigeetool deploynodeapp` uses `default,secure`.

-`--base-path -b`
-(optional) The base path of the API proxy.
-For example, for this API proxy, the base path is `/example-proxy`: `http://myorg-test.apigee.net/example-proxy/resource1`.

-`--import-only   -i`
-(optional) Imports the API proxy to Apigee Edge but does not deploy it.

-`--resolve-modules   -R`
-(optional) If the API proxy includes Node.js modules (e.g., in a `node_modules` directory), this option updates them on Apigee Edge without uploading them from your system.
-Basically, it's like running "npm install" on Apigee Edge in the root directory of the API proxy bundle.

-`--upload-modules    -U`
-(optional) If specified, uploads Node.js modules from your system to Apigee Edge rather than resolving the modules directly on Apigee Edge (the default behavior).

 ## <a name="deployproxy"></a>deployproxy